strykeforce/wallEYE/WebInterface/walleye/README.md

 # WallEYE Web Interface
-Unfortunately, the site must be built before running wallEYE.
+This site must be built before running wallEYE.
+It is written with [React.js](https://react.dev/)

 ### `npm run build`